wp-plugins/wp-flash/readme.txt

 == Description ==

-The WP-Flash plugin allows you to easily insert the Adobe flash animation into WordPress blogs, using the following pseudo-code:
+The WP-Flash plugin (developed by [CyberSEO.net](http://www.cyberseo.net/ "CyberSEO.net")) allows you to easily insert the Adobe flash animation into WordPress blogs, using the following pseudo-code:

         [swf:url width height]

 where: